Harnack inequality for SDE with multiplicative noise and extension to Neumann semigroup on nonconvex manifolds: Neumann semigroup on nonconvex manifolds

-Following the line of \cite{W07}, we are able to make the boundary from non-convex to convex by using a conformal change of metric.
-This will enable us to extend our results to the Neumann semigroup on a class of non-convex manifolds.
+Following the line of~\cite{W07b}, we are able to make the boundary from nonconvex to convex by using a conformal change of metric.
+This will enable us to extend our results to the Neumann semigroup on a class of nonconvex manifolds.

-Let $\pp M \ne\emptyset$ with $N$ the inward normal unit vector field.
+Let $\pp M \ne\varnothing$ with $N$ the inward normal unit vector field.
 Then the second fundamental form of $\pp M$ is a two-tensor on the tangent space of $\pp M$ defined by

-Assume that there exists $\kk>0$ and $K_0\in \R$ such that
+Assume that there exists $\kk>0$ and $K_0\in\R$ such that